egaillera/BotCodeAnalyzer/README.md

 # BotCodeAnalyzer
-Simple Python script that receives as an argument a file with the source code of a Microsoft Botframework Bog dialog, written in TypeScript or C#, and generates an image with the flow of such dialog
+Simple Python script that receives as an argument a file with the source code of a Microsoft Botframework Bog dialog, written in TypeScript or C#, and generates an image with the flow of such dialog.
+It uses two LLM models work in a chain: first one to analyze the code and to provide a description of the flow dialog; and a second one that takes the description, and write mermaid code to draw the diagram with the flow.

+The script expects to find the OPENAI_API configuration parameters as environment variables

 ```
 usage: gen_diag.py [-h] [-f FILE] [-l {Typescript,C#}]